First Nation Tipis

 Trapper’s tents were commonly used in expeditions and hunting parties by the Métis and Europeans.
 Choose from either one double bed or two twin beds.
 These tents have wooden platforms, a period table and period camp chairs.
 Our double door tents provide plenty of airflow on a hot day and ample protection against the elements.

 Complete your camping experience with our Enhanced Heritage Camping Kit!
 You will receive a Buffalo hide to furnish your tent, a Period cooking kit, a Blow tube, and a Fire starting kit.
 Test your survival skills and have the thrill of starting your own fire with flint and steel!
 Delight your senses by cooking bannock and bush tea over a fire with traditional pots, pans, kettles, and utensils.
-Immerse you and your loved ones in the lifestyle of the fur trade while taking in the breathtaking beauty of our remote National Historic Site.
-(Kit contents and price under development)
+Immerse yourself and your loved ones in the lifestyle of the fur trade while taking in the breathtaking beauty of our remote National Historic Site.

 Rocky Mountain House National Historic Site of Canada is a protected place where special rules apply.
 Be sure to: